Expensify/App/tests/e2e/README.md

 Ideally you want to run these tests on your branch before you want to merge your new feature to `main`.

+## Available CLI options

+The tests can be run with the following CLI options:

+- `--config`: Extend/Overwrite the default config with your values, e.g. `--config config.local.js`
+- `--includes`: Expects a string/regexp to filter the tests to run, e.g. `--includes "login|signup"`
+- `--skipInstallDeps`: Skips the `npm install` step, useful during development
+- `--skipBuild`: Skips to build the android app, useful during development

 ## Performance regression testing

 The output of the tests is a set of performance metrics (see video above).